ayl-duke-dev-28/incident-response/README.md

 - List recent incidents without knowing an incident ID.
 - Inspect open and recently resolved incidents, including full triage and timeline detail, in a local web console.
+- Trigger a safe, collision-free demo incident from the console when every integration and remediation mode is mocked.
 - Generate a blameless post-mortem when the incident is resolved.
 - Run a complete offline demo with no Anthropic key and no external services.